isabella232/kendo-react-animation/docs/index.md

 Animation components are designed to animate their content using different animation effects.
 Currently, Animation package includes:

-## Kendo UI FadeIn component for React
+## Kendo UI Fade component for React

-The FadeIn component animates newly added children with `fade in` effect.
+The Fade component animates newly added children with `fade in` effect.

 ## Kendo UI Expand component for React